Irenexzwen/BIOE183/Tutorial_1_Preparation.md

 For windows users, your options would be:
 1) Download one linux system distribution from windows store ( Ubuntu recommended ).
 2) Log in a known server ( if your lab or other sources could provide you an account to an linux system ).
-3) Download Cygwin.
-4) Download a virtual machine and install an linux system.
+3) Download a virtual machine and install an linux system.

+The first option would be recommended as the windows has it's own Windows Subsystem Language embedded.
+For the first 5min of the [video](https://www.youtube.com/watch?v=xzgwDbe7foQ), you will learn how to set up a linux distribution "Ubuntu" of your windows 10 system.
+Once you finished that, we're going to learn more linux skills in the next part.

+## My system is MacOS:

 ## Linux basics:
 3.2.1.1 Lab 1a